Skip to main content

 Targeting

 Context is page context information defined by the publisher.
-You can freely define product categories, search keywords, page types, etc. Categories are segments created by combining specific context IDs.
-For example, the “Shoes” category can be configured to include context IDs such as shoes, sneakers, boots, etc. Targeting is a collection of related categories.
-The “Product Category” targeting includes categories like shoes, clothing, bags, and accessories.
-Category Groups are a feature that combines multiple categories into one.
-If you group clothing and accessories together, it becomes a single category called “Fashion Apparel”.
+You can freely define product categories, search keywords, page types, etc. Targeting options are segments created by combining specific context IDs.
+For example, the “Shoes” targeting option can be configured to include context IDs such as shoes, sneakers, boots, etc. Targeting is a collection of related targeting options.
+The “Product Category” targeting includes options like shoes, clothing, bags, and accessories.
+Combining into one option is a feature that combines multiple targeting options into one.
+If you combine clothing and accessories into one option, it becomes a single option called “Fashion Apparel”.

 Example: Commerce App Product Category Targeting

-Before Applying Category Groups Advertiser selection options: Shoes, Clothing, Bags, Accessories After Applying Category Groups
+Before combining into one option Advertiser selection options: Shoes, Clothing, Bags, Accessories After combining into one option

 • Fashion Apparel = Clothing + Accessories